jeremykendall/php-domain-parser/README.md

 ### Resolving Domains

-To effectively resolve a domain you need a public source.
 This library can resolve a domain against:

 - The [Public Suffix List](http://publicsuffix.org/)
 - The [IANA Root Zone Database](https://data.iana.org/TLD/tlds-alpha-by-domain.txt)

-In both cases this is done using the generic `resolve` method.
+In both cases this is done using the `resolve` method implemented on the resource instance.
+The method returns a `Pdp\ResolvedDomain` object which represents the result of that process.

-Using the `Pdp\Rules` class you resolve your domain as a `Pdp\ResolvedDomain` object against the [Public Suffix List](http://publicsuffix.org/) as shown below:
+For the [Public Suffix List](http://publicsuffix.org/) you need to use the `Pdp\Rules` class as shown below:

 ~~~php
 <?php